 Let’s hop into our DeLorean, punch it up to 88mph, and take a good look at the adidas Predator through the years.

 Like every good origin story, the adidas Predator began with a bit of tragedy.
 Former Liverpool and Middlesbrough midfielder, Craig Johnston, was forced to prematurely retire in 1988 when his sister became seriously ill.

 Returning home to Australia to provide the care she needed, it was while coaching a group of children that Johnston came up with the idea of adding rubber fins to their boots.
 After plenty of experimentation, prototypes and late nights trying to get the design together, Johnston was promptly rejected by a handful of major brands.

-Rather than giving up on his creation, he somehow managed to convince German legends Franz Beckenbauer and Karl-Heinz Rummenigge to wear the boots while he filmed them having a kickabout in the snow.
+Rather than giving up on his creation, he somehow managed to convince German legends Franz Beckenbauer and Karl-Heinz Rummenigge to wear the football boots while he filmed them having a kickabout in the snow.
 Despite previously rejecting the prototype, the footage was enough to sway adidas into buying the rights and putting it into production.

 The rest, as they say, is history.

 Complete adidas Predator history: a timeline of every boot

 Love this infographic?
 Use this code to embed it on your website!